Son of Batman: Plot

-Nightwing learns that Deathstroke is operating in an oil rig off the Scottish coast, and while Batman is distracted, Damian goes to the rig alone to rescue his mother.
-He finds Deathstroke and Talia in an underwater base with a swarm of Man-Bats and another Lazarus Pit, which Deathstroke intends to sell for profit.
+Nightwing learns that Deathstroke is operating in an oil rig off the Scottish coast, and Damian goes to the rig alone to rescue his mother.
+He finds her in an underwater base with a swarm of Man-Bats and another Lazarus Pit, which Deathstroke intends to sell for profit.
 Deathstroke attempts to kill Damian, mortally wounding Talia as she shields her son from a gunshot.
 Batman arrives to assist and heals Talia in the Lazarus Pit, while Nightwing and Langstrom cure the Man-Bats.

 After a brutal fight, Damian manages to defeat Deathstroke, but refuses to kill him because it is not what his father would do.
-The underwater base is destroyed when the Man-Bats, overwhelmed by sonar devices placed by Batman, break the glass elevator shaft and flood the base.
-Batman, Talia and Damian escape to safety, but the unconscious Deathstroke is left behind.
-Discussing what to do with Damian now that Deathstroke has been neutralized, Batman believes that Damian should stay with him and remain as Robin while Talia still wishes to recreate the League with Batman and Damian at her side.
-Talia relents and allows Damian to stay in Gotham with his father, but states her intention to return for him someday.
+The underwater base is destroyed when the disoriented Man-Bats break the glass elevator shaft.
+Batman, Talia, and Damian escape to safety, but the unconscious Deathstroke is left behind.
+Discussing what to do with Damian now that Deathstroke has been neutralized, Batman believes that Damian should remain with him as Robin while Talia wishes to recreate the League with both of them at her side.
+Talia allows Damian to stay in Gotham with his father, but states her intention to return for him someday.

-During the credits, the fight between Damian and Nightwing is shown.